cysticfibrosismap/cysticfibrosismap.github.io/map.md

 </table>
 <br />

-# Mechanistic representation in SBGN Process Description
+# Representation of modules included on CyFi-MAP

-<p>An initial diagram of CFTR life cycle shown as a set of processes.
-The complete reconstruction is in preparation.</p>
+<p>A diagram of CFTR life cycle processes included on the map is shown.
+This information will be updated and continuously growing.</p>

 <img src="/images/maps/CFTR_PD_V03.png" width="600"/>